Skip to content

 As the world of cryptocurrencies continues to expand, there has been an increasing number of different decentralised applications offering a range of various activities such as staking, borrowing, lending and NFT trading.
 Mining as a hobby or as a business has also become increasingly popular due to the potential for passive income.

-However, with these activities can come with tax implications that individuals and businesses need to be aware of.
+However, these activities can come with tax implications that individuals and businesses need to be aware of.
 In this chapter, we’ll dive into the tax consequences of engaging in these activities in Australia to educate you on the potential tax liabilities.

 This course is for educational purposes only and should not be considered tax or financial advice.
 You should seek out the help of an accountant to obtain advice.